omegat-org/omegat/docs_devel/integration-test.md

 Note that when using a git repository accessed by the `file://` protocol, gc can cause concurrency issues that result in an error saving the project and missed sync cycles.
-When this happens near the end of the test the test will fail (seen with JGit 4.8).
+When this happens near the end of the test will fail (seen with JGit 4.8).

 This has not been seen when using `git+ssh` protocol.
 This is unlikely to be a problem in real-world scenarios, but a workaround for this test is to disable gc on the repo with